-All students must earn a minimum of twenty-four and a half (24.5) credits in Grades 9-12, as awarded by the Colchester High School which shall accept credits received from other accredited secondary schools, including summer school.
-Students entering Colchester High School from a non-accredited school and alternative programs of study may establish credits through an examination given by the Colchester High School or by other means as determined by the Principal.
+All students must earn a minimum of twenty-four and a half (24.5) credits in Grades 9 - 12, as awarded by the Colchester High School which shall accept credits received from other accredited secondary schools, including summer school.

 Colchester High School will provide students the opportunity to experience learning through flexible pathways, including, but not limited to, career and technical education, virtual learning, work-based learning, service learning, dual enrollment, and early college.
 All learning must occur under the supervision of an appropriately licensed educator.